-With WooCommerce you also get to choose from a wide range of payment gateways including PayPal, Stripe, Authorize.Net, and dozens
+With WooCommerce, you also get to choose from a wide range of payment gateways, including PayPal, Stripe, Authorize.Net, and more.

 They use Stripe as the payment service.
-With the Standard plan, Webflow will also charge a 2% fee per transaction which is apart from the Stripe’s transaction fees.
+With the Standard plan, Webflow will also charge a 2% fee per transaction apart from Stripe’s transaction fees.

-Webflow is not suitable to sell membership or subscription-based products.
+Webflow is not suitable for selling membership or subscription-based products.
 It can be used to sell digital goods like software, apps, music, ebooks, and more.

 Winner – WordPress